SLundquist/Clock-App/README.md

 - sass
 - Prettier

 To check for JS format issues, use 'npm run lint' in the terminal.
-To compile both JS and SASS, run 'gulp' in the terminal.
+To compile both JS and SASS as well as run browser-sync (for real-time viewing of changes), run 'gulp' in the terminal.
 Use prettier to format all languages except JS (and potentially TS).